fullmetalbrackets/blog/src/content/blog/plex-remote-access-tailscale.md

 ## About Tailscale

-Tailscale is a mesh VPN service that lets you connect multiple devices across multiple networks seamlessly and securely.
-It uses NAT traversal to punch through firewalls and obviate the need for port forwarding, and communication between devices occurs through encrypted WireGuard tunnels, so really it's even more secure than regular Plex remote access where you're exposing a port to the internet.
-The cool part is that by using Tailscale, we can skip the Plex Pass requirement for remotely accessing our own content, since the Plex server and other devices will act as if they are on the same network.
-Technically, _they will be on the same network_ since all machines running Tailscale are placed in the same <a href="https://tailscale.com/kb/1136/tailnet" target="_blank" umami-data-event="plex-remote-access-tailscale-to-expose-plex-vps">Tailnet</a>.
-So this won't even run afoul of the Plex terms of service.
+Tailscale is a mesh VPN service that lets you connect multiple devices across different networks seamlessly as if they were on the same network.
+Tailscale creates a <a href="https://tailscale.com/kb/1136/tailnet" target="_blank" umami-data-event="plex-remote-access-tailscale-to-expose-plex-vps">Tailnet</a> that all your devices will join as nodes, a coordination server facilitates NAT traversal to punch through firewalls, negating the need for port forwarding (technically safer than Plex's built-in remote access), and exchanges encryption keys between devices.
+After the handshake it's handed off to the individual nodes which are now directly connected to each other through encrypted WireGuard tunnels.
+Each node is directly connected to every other node, creating a mesh rather than a hub-and-spoke design -- the coordination server is only ever involved to help reconnect nodes to each other and to propagate configuration changes.
+See how it all works <a href="https://tailscale.com/blog/how-tailscale-works" target="_blank">here</a>.

+## The Workaround

+Per <a href="https://www.reddit.com/r/Tailscale/comments/1kes22h/comment/mqpp8l4/" target="_blank">this comment on the Tailscale subreddit</a>, you need to set up Tailscale on the Plex server as both subnet router and exit node, and set the external device you're connecting with (phone, tablet, etc.) to use the Plex server as exit node.
+I have a lifetime Plex Pass and only use Tailscale to punch through CGNAT, so unfortunately I am unable to test this myself, though why the method works makes sense -- by connecting to an exit node in the same network, you're routing traffic from the remote device through the exit node, so it will appear to Plex as a local stream.

+I have been told by many people that the below instructions have worked to allow them to remotely stream their own library without having a Plex Pass or Remote Watch Pass.
+I don't know if it also allows external users to remotely stream a shared library, so please feel free to let me know if it does and I can credit you if you'd like!

+Please make sure you follow the instructions below on how to setup the Plex server as both subnet router and exit node, since both are necessary and you _must_ be connected to an exit node in your home network to access it remotely.

 ## Pre-Requisites